 Digital legal services beyond coronavirus

 The eStatePlan™ fits perfectly with the digital transformation that we’re all living through now.
 Carter and his team have embraced this transformation from the beginning.
-Whether it’s a live client educational event or a virtual event, our platform and processes are committed to giving the end-user the option to participate in whatever way they prefer.
-“All our educational events are virtual in the current environment, but we were serving advisors and their clients virtually even before the coronavirus struck,” Carter explains.
-“Most of our team is spread throughout the country and we can provide services for anybody anywhere in the United States.”
+Whether it’s a live client educational event or a virtual event.
+Our platform and processes are committed to giving the end-user the option to participate in whatever way they prefer.
+“All our educational events are virtual in the current environment.
+But we were serving advisors and their clients virtually even before the coronavirus struck,” Carter explains.
+“Most of our team is spread throughout the country.
+We can provide services for anybody anywhere in the United States.”

-Estate planning barriers are thought to be daunting even before you start, and the assumed complexity can be a good excuse to put off dealing with it for as long as possible.
-Once you find the right resources and the right people to help you, you’ll realize it’s not as complicated as it seems.
+Estate planning barriers are thought to be daunting even before you start.
+The assumed complexity can be a good excuse to put off dealing with it for as long as possible.
+Once you find the right resources and the right people to help you.
+You’ll realize it’s not as complicated as it seems.
 Estate planning is simply planning your estate, and your estate is simply everything you own.
-The future is bright because there is now software that puts you – the end-user client – in total and complete control of your future, now and forever.
+The future is bright because there is now software that puts you.
+The end-user client – in total and complete control of your future, now and forever.